SplitTime/OpenSplitTime/README.md

 ### Issues

 Be detailed.
 They only person who knows the bug you are experiencing or feature that you want is you!
 So please be as detailed as possible.
 Include labels like `bug` or `enhancement` and you know the saying a picture is worth a thousand words.
-So if you can grab a screanshot or gif of the behavior even better!
+So if you can grab a screenshot or gif of the behavior even better!

 Credits